The miracle postpartum dish - Congee, Juk, Rice Porridge.

 Great for: Rebuilding strength, warming the body, boosting milk supply.

-Add to basic congee while cooking:
+Add to basic congee above while cooking:

 bone-in chicken thighs (or other chicken parts)